Website Navigation for Screen Readers

 You MUST follow these steps before you schedule a meeting for document draft review:

-2. Review the HOUR tips: PURA Proposal Guidelines and HOUR Tips: Research Resume Best Practices.
+2. Review the HOUR tips: Proposal Guidelines and HOUR Tips: Research Resume Best Practices.

 3. Run your document through spell check and grammar check, making corrections as recommended.